 After Pastor Bakhrom’s arrest he was held in secret police custody before being transferred to the Investigation Prison in Istaravshan, 80 km from his home in Khujand.
 He remained there until after his appeal hearing, and in October 2017 was moved to Yavan Prison in the southern Khatlon Region, 360 km from home.

-Pastor Bakhrom and his wife Gulnora have two sons, Firdavs (21) and Firus (19), and a daughter, Gulnoza (14).
+Pastor Bakhrom and his wife Gulnora have two sons, Firdavs (22) and Firus (20), and a daughter, Gulnoza (15).
 Officials have threatened members of the family and church, telling them to remain silent about the case, the court and the prisoner’s condition.
+Gulnora was only allowed three visits to Bakhrom in 2018, in April, August and November.
+She has suffered from exhaustion, stress and high blood pressure due to her husband’s imprisonment.

 February 2017 Tajikistan’s National Security Committee, along with other law enforcement agencies and the State Committee for Religious Affairs, raided churches in the Soghd region affiliated to Sunmin Sunbogym Church.